 A key design factor for PCTs is the choice of unit of randomization.
-For “traditional” RCTs, the unit of randomization is generally the individual trial participant or patient, and each individual is randomized to receive an intervention versus a comparator therapy or a placebo.
-For cluster-randomized trials (CRTs), the unit of randomization can take place at the level of the physician, practice, hospital, health system, city block, or other unit that comprises multiple patients/participants.
+For traditional RCTs, the unit of randomization is generally the individual trial participant or patient, and each individual is randomized to receive an experimental intervention, a comparator therapy, or a placebo.
+For cluster randomized trials, the unit of randomization can take place at the level of the physician, practice, hospital, health system, city block, or other unit that comprises multiple patients/participants.

 Case Example: Unit of Randomization vs Unit of Measurement

-The NIH Collaboratory’s “Time to Reduce Mortality in End-Stage Renal Disease” (TiME) study provides an example of the difference between the unit of randomization and the unit of measure typical of cluster-randomized trial.
+The “Time to Reduce Mortality in End-Stage Renal Disease” (TiME) trial, an NIH Collaboratory Demonstration Project, provides an example of the difference between the unit of randomization and the unit of measure typical of cluster randomized trials.